Ching Dynasty Era and Islam in China :

 Meanwhile in the Center of the Chinese Empire, new Dynasties emerged.
 The Northern Song Dynasty continued the traditions of mutual respect and integration with the Muslims.
 In 996 AD, the City of Beijing (then named Yanjing) saw the construction and opening of the Niu Jie' Mosque, albeit outside of the defensive walls of the Imperial City in the former Muslim Minority Village of LiuHe (currently inside Xuanwu District).

 In Tang and later in Song Dynasty China Muslims who had taken up perminanent residence within the Chinese Empire were called Zhu Tang.
 Zhu Tang literally means "Foreigners living in China", giving a good idea of how dominant the Muslims were among the many peoples who came to China to Trade.
 The descendants of Muslims who married Chinese women were dubbed the Fan Ke.
 As time passed on the term Fan Ke became to mean the Muslim population of foreign descent in general.
 To further themselves socially and integrate better into Chinese Society, the Fan Ke generations gradually adopted more and more of the Chinese Culture, Customs and Teachings.
 In the 4Th Year of the Reign of Emperor Zhenghe of Song onwards the Imperial System created special rules to deal with Affairs and Laws of the Fan Ke.
 Among these were a heritage law, but more importantly arrangements were included to create special schools for the Muslim Children, the Fan Xue.
-At the Fan Xue, chinese customs were taught along with Muslim specifics, all under the guidance of the Empire but run by Muslims themselves.
+At the Fan Xue, Chinese customs were taught along with Muslim specifics, all under the guidance of the Empire but run by Muslims themselves.

 The Final Goal of the Fan Xue (Muslim Schools) was to come to a generation of Muslims were able to